rsx-electrical/basicsKiCAD/Onboarding.md

 <p><i>Figure 15: PCB Editor Layers</i></p>
 </div>

-From figure 15 you can the layers that make up our PCB.
+From figure 15 you can see the layers that make up our PCB.
 There are a couple important layers I want to draw your attention to.
 1. F.Cu: front copper layer
 2. B.Cu: back copper layer
 3. F.Silkscreen